 The Charity prides itself on not undertaking any fund raising activities, support comes voluntary from many people around the world who are touched by the needs of the community and wish to help.

 All funds received are spent supporting the local community.
 Please note that no funds are used to meet any overheads or salaries in running the charity.
-The directors and trustees work without any remuneration or salary and all travel costs are met from specific donations for that purpose.
+The directors and trustees work without any remuneration or salary.

 Below is the video of an interview taken with one of the students who was supported by The Mara Rianda Charitable Trust.
 The support she received was for her to complete her Secondary Education.